scriptrdotio/howto/mqtt/publish_to_remote_mqtt.md

 For the sake of the example, we will use a [free online mqtt test broker](https://test.mosquitto.org/).
 You can replace it with any other mqtt broker you have access to.

+## Publish using mqtt

 ```
 var mqtt = require("mqtt");
-var options = {username:"blah", password:"blah"}; // no credentials are required for the remote test broker we're using in the example
+var options = {username:"blah", password:"blah"}; // no credentials are actually required for the remote test broker we're using in this example
 var mqttClient = mqtt.getInstance("test.mosquitto.org", options);
 if (mqttClient.metadata) {
     return mqttClient;  // failure message